Daniel J. Layton: Service for the Supreme Court

 As William Prickett, Sr. stated at the proceedings in memory of Chief Justice Layton:

 "The Chief Justice wrote English, not a jargon of legalese.
 No "saids", "to-wits", "hereinaboves", or "aforementioneds" appear in any of his opinions.
 His language was striking in its clarity and in its picturesqueness."

 Unquestionably, Chief Justice Layton was a brilliant judge with a genius for defining fundamental concepts in corporate law.
-But, unfortunately his aggressive domination of a proceeding at oral argument frequently silenced even his strong-willed colleagues.
-Worse still, Layton's air of apparent hostility extended to the lawyers arguing before him, whom he would repeatedly challenge in a combative manner.
+But, unfortunately his aggressive domination of an oral argument frequently silenced even his strong-willed colleagues.
+Worse still, Layton's air of apparent hostility extended to the lawyers arguing before him, whom he would repeatedly challenge combatively.
 Judge Collins J. Seitz recalls: "It's an old story in the law heard everywhere about the judge who kept interrupting the lawyer who was arguing his case.
 Finally, the lawyer got irritated, and said, 'Your Honor, I don’t mind your interrupting me, but I hope you win it for me!"'

 Failed renomination

 Indeed, as an eminent lawyer remembers, Chief Justice Layton seemed to feel the "need to destroy you if he didn't agree with you."
 As a consequence, and despite his achievements, Layton failed to be reappointed in 1945 in one of the most painful episodes in Delaware judicial history.

 Governor Walter W. Bacon, a Republican, nominated Layton and Judge Charles S. Richards, both well-known Republicans, to succeed themselves as chief justice and associate justice respectively, but the Delaware Senate, a majority of whom were also Republicans, twice rejected both nominees.
 It was generally said that the opposition to Layton was mounted by Hugh M. Morris, a former United States District Court judge but then a practicing attorney in Wilmington, and joined in by certain Sussex County lawyers who thought they had suffered too long under Layton's wrath in the courtroom.
-In a compromise arrangement.
-The Governor of Delaware withdrew Layton's name and nominated Judge Richards to be the new chief justice.
+In a compromise arrangement, the Governor of Delaware withdrew Layton's name and nominated Judge Richards to be the new chief justice.
 He was confirmed.
 The governor then appointed James B. Carey of Georgetown to be the resident judge for Sussex County, succeeding Judge Richards.